Top Mississippi River Cruises Offered by American Cruise Lines (UPDATED 2026)

 Rose was an integral part of the famed “Big Red Machine,” the Reds team that from 1970 to 1976 won five division titles, four NL pennants and two World Series championships.
 Learn so much more at this fascinating museum and ballpark.

-Often called the Historic Mississippi River Cruise, the name sure makes me want to do this one.
+Often called the Highlights of the Mississippi Cruise, the name sure makes me want to do this one.
 And in fact, I have done it several times on several different ships.

 After all, the mighty Mississippi River was America’s first highway.
 Appropriately, this cruise goes roundtrip from New Orleans, once one of the busiest ports in the world.
 In fact, the first steamboat — named the New Orleans — arrived in New Orleans on Jan.
 12, 1812.